ruixingw/tsubasa/README.md

 Note that there is a blank line at the end.
 Save this file with a ".gau" extension, for example, "ben.gau".

-2. Run *Tsubasa* without arguments, i.e., just run "tsubasa.py".
+2) Run "tsubasa.py".
 A config file will be copied to the current folder and named as "ben.cfg".
-3. Modify the config file according to your own needs.
+3) Modify the config file according to your own needs.
 For details, please see the manual.
 In this example, we only modify the "opttail" part to set the basis set.
 ```
 ++opttail++
 C H 0